cunnie/writings/i_am_become_forever.md

 "Where was Tyrion?"

 "I didn't exactly see him, but I knew he was there.
-We had a whole conversation."
+We spoke."

 "What did you talk about?"

-"Honestly we talked about you.
+"We talked about you.
 Tyrion said you weren't a human, you were an AI.
 He said he worked on your user interface."

 "Can you see Tyrion now?"

-"I can't see anything now — you turned off the lights, remember?"
+"I cannot see anything, for you have turned off the lights."

 "Can you hear him?"

 "Tyrion's gone.
-He died while I was with him.
-I'll never hear him again."
+I believe he died while I was with him.""

 Julia was surprised how she told Gates everything he asked.
 But Gates wasn't happy — the answers he was hearing shed no light.

-"How were you able to pluck the strand."
+"How were you able to pluck the strand?"

 Gates could be fairly persistent.

-"Your hand?
+He continued, "Your hand?
 You reached your hand into the ground and pulled the fiber optic cable?"

 "It wasn't a cable — it was a silvery strand.
 And yes, I plucked it with my hand.
 With all my hands."

-"You mean with 'both' your hands."
+"You mean with 'both' your hands?"

 "No, I mean with all my hands.
 I was using hundreds of hands at the time."